WelbornGroup/ELECTRIC/docs/tutorial.rst

 .. code-block:: bash

-    ./run_analysis.sh
+    ./run_analysis.sh > analysis.out &

 This will launch ELECTRIC.
 Again, using the ampersand `&` will run this in the background.
 Now, you just have to wait for your analysis to finish running.

 Analyzing Results from ELECTRIC
 ###############################

-This analysis will output a csv file with the electric field information `proj_totfield.csv` in the work folder.
-You can see the output from the analysis we just ran, below.
+This analysis will output a csv file with the electric field information `proj_totfield.csv` in the `work` folder.

 You are free to analyze this as you like, but we recommend using `pandas`.
 A script to perform averaging of probe pairs across frames is provided in `ELECTRIC/sample_analysis/calculate_average.py`.
-You can see a binder with results from this tutorial here_.
+You can see a binder with results from this tutorial `here`_.

 .. _1l2y: https://www.rcsb.org/structure/1l2y
 .. _installation: